 And also 1 Peter 1: 1-2; “To those who reside as aliens, scattered throughout Pontus, Galatia, Cappadocia, Asia, and Bithynia, who are chosen (Ἐκλεκτοῖς=plural) according to the foreknowledge of God the Father, by the sanctifying work of the Spirit, to obey Jesus Christ and be sprinkled with His blood: May grace and peace be yours in the fullest measure.”

 Again this is plural.
-It does not say ‘individually chosen’, but ‘those who reside as aliens’; as group, namely the ones who, by the sanctifying work of the Spirit, obeyed Jesus.
+It does not say ‘to individually chosen’, but ‘to those who reside as aliens’; as group, namely the ones who, by the sanctifying work of the Spirit, obeyed Jesus.
 It does not say anything about individual predestination and if one would search on related search terms in concordances and Bible software, it confirms the predestination of a group, namely those who believe in Christ and are added to the body of Christ, to be predestined, not at all each and every person individually and separately (See: predestined).